 Children in Year 5 have their own individual logins for Education City.

 Children can sign up for after school clubs each term.
 To view a list of the current extracurricular activities available, please click here.

 How parents can help with their child’s learning

-Please read you read with your child every day and ask them questions about the story to help them think about what’s happening.
+Please read with your child every day and ask them questions about the story to help them think about what’s happening.
 Please support your child in completing their extended learning activity (homework) and remind them to hand it in each week.
 Children will be expected to learn their spellings each week.
 The key word spelling list can be found below.
 We would appreciate your support in helping children to practise and complete homework in our new cursive handwriting style.
-A guide to cursive writing can be found on our website.
+A guide to cursive writing can be found here.